Are You Sexcessful

 - Participate equally in decision-making processes

 Another fundamental aspect of healthy sexual communication is the ability to talk openly and honestly before as well as during all sexual interactions.
 In order to communicate sexcessfully, it is important to know your own desires, curiosities and limits.
-And these desires, curiosities and limits may change over time—which is perfectly normal.
+Also know that these desires, curiosities and limits may change over time—which is perfectly normal.
 Below are some tips:

 Sexy Talk Tips